-Demystifying the Bonding Process and Certificate of Recognition (COR)
+Demystifying the Bonding Process with the New Construction Lien Act and Certificate of Recognition (COR)

-If you are a glazing contractor, this two-topic lunch and learn could be the most important event you will attend this year.
+If you are a glazing contractor, this must-attend two-topic lunch and learn could be the most important event you will attend this year.
 Suppliers to the trade will find it equally valuable.
 Bonding is a mystery to many in our business.
 Getting paid anytime is a challenge, but knowing how to protect your business when a project goes sour could be a matter of survival.
-You’ll also learn what is involved in achieving COR accreditation, a requirement that is coming up more and more as a condition of bidding many projects.
+You’ll also learn what is involved in achieving COR accreditation, a requirement that is coming up more and more as a condition of bidding many projects, particularly with many of the major municipalities.

 We are fortunate to have three presenters from bonding experts Petrela, Winter & Associates: